vbanai/Linear_and_Logistic_Regression_Projects/README.md

 to achieve relatively good results in the begining, but it is tough to improve the predictions.
 In this </br>
 project I am focusing on trying out different models and not on data cleaning and visualization methods.</br>
 I used several technics to improve the results.
-Random Forest with Yeo-Johnson Transformation and </br> K-fold (3 splits) cross validaton produced the best result.
+Random Forest with Yeo-Johnson Transformation and </br> K-fold (3 splits) cross validation produced the best result.
 I think there can still be little room for</br> improvement in case of this model if I'd used for example 10 splits for CV, applied outlier removal and  </br>
 performed feature selection and parameter tuning.
 The reason I didn' build these techincs into this model  </br> is that it would have been very time-consuming to get the final results.
 The following table presents the </br>